fullcalendar/fullcalendar-docs/_docs-v4/intro/initialize-globals.md

 ## Plugins

 FullCalendar's functionality is broken up into "plugins".
 You only include a plugin if you need the features it provides, otherwise, you can omit the plugin and save your users from having to download it.
+By default, the bare core of FullCalendar does not do *anything*.
+You'll *need* to use a plugin to display a calendar view at the very least.

 For a full list of plugins, visit the [Plugin Index &raquo;](plugin-index)